Pros and Cons of a Reverse Mortgage

 Many people are reluctant to draw on investments early because of tax penalties and decreased earnings.
 Others find that borrowing options, like second mortgages, Home Equity Lines of Credit (HELOCs) or alternative lenders, are either too expensive or greatly reduce their disposable income.

-Pros / Advantages of a reverse mortgage in Canada
+Advantages of a reverse mortgage in Canada:

-Cons / Disadvantages of a reverse mortgage in Canada
+Disadvantages of a reverse mortgage in Canada:

-• Is downsizing a better option?
-While downsizing might work for some, it can cost tens of thousands of dollars in realtor’s fees, land transfer tax and legal fees.
-It also means you have to move out of your home and often your city to make it financially viable.
-The emotional and financial costs often make this option less appealing.
+4. Downsizing may be an option, but…While downsizing might work for some, it can cost thousands of dollars in realtor’s fees, land transfer tax and legal fees.
+Downsizing also means that you have to move out of your home.
+For some, the emotional and financial costs involved in leaving your home make this option less appealing.

 Who is a reverse mortgage for in Canada?